-You may know your “big three” signs, but getting to know the roles of all the planets in your birth chart can grant you a much deeper understanding of astrology….and yourself!
-In this series, the team at VICE's Astro Guide explain each planet, and how it correlates to your natal chart.
+You may know your "big three" signs, but getting to know the roles of all the planets in your birth chart can grant you a much deeper understanding of astrology….and yourself!
+In this series, the team at VICE Horoscopes explain each planet, and how it correlates to your natal chart.

 Up until the 18th century, Saturn was recognized as the most distant planet in our solar system from the sun, and as such it has become associated with all things dark, cold, and threatening.
 As the natural ruler of Capricorn and Aquarius, the planet represents authority, old age, status, hierarchy, structures (like government and rules), sobriety, and mortality.
 Saturn is the planet of responsibility and the maturity that comes with age and experience—its energy is like that of an old man with a cane, lecturing you on how to live responsibly.
 Saturn says to save your money, that nothing is frivolous, and that everything adds up over time!
 With enough patience, the hard lessons that Saturn teaches can be cultivated in an empowering way.